Bryngwyn, St Michael Church

 HERITAGE HIGHLIGHTS: 7th century pillar cross

 Very little is known about the origins of St Michael's church, but the architecture appears to date it to the 13th century.
 The oldest part of the building is a pair of lancet windows in the nave.
 The south nave wall is original, and the chancel may be slightly later.
-The chancel roof and the south porch are 15th century.
+The chancel roof and the south porch are of 15th century date.
 There are stone benches in the porch, with a 1724 memorial tablet and a grave slab carved with symbols of a cross, chalice, and missal.

 The church was completely rebuilt in 1874 by W Crick of Hereford, and much of the medieval fabric was swept away.
 A new east window was inserted in the end wall of the chancel and the chancel doorway was moved from the south to the north wall.
 There are 2 bells, the earliest dating to the 13th century.